MGPoirot/web2mp3/README.md

-The container stays running as a background service — this matters because downloads happen in detached DAEMON processes that must keep running after a given command returns, and Docker tears down a container's whole process tree once its main command exits.
+The container stays running as a background service — this matters because downloads happen in detached DAEMON processes that must keep running after a given command returns, and Docker tears down a container's whole process tree once its main command exits. `/app/.daemons` (the PID lock files that track which DAEMON slot is doing what) is mounted as `tmpfs` rather than bind-mounted to disk: it's purely in-container coordination state, wiped clean on every container start, so there's nothing stale left behind by a hard crash or `docker compose kill` to clean up.
 Actual commands are run against the already-running container with `docker compose exec`, through the `as-app` wrapper (plain `docker compose exec` defaults to root, since the image has no static user baked in — `as-app` drops to the same `PUID`/`PGID`-mapped user as the main process before running anything):

 ```
 # first time only: completes the setup wizard and Spotify OAuth login